Entropy Inequalities for Sums in Prime Cyclic Groups: Main Results

-Informally, if two functions are shape-equivalent, the distributions of their values have perfect similarity of shape (where we may think of shape in the context of plotting a graph of values along $\zpz$).
-For further convenience, we define two ordered sets $\mathfrak{I}^+$ and $\mathfrak{I}^-$ by
+We usually omit the common compatible set $\mathfrak{I}(\neq \emptyset)$ for the brevity when we describe the shape-compatibility unless it shows an ambiguity.
+Informally, if two functions are shape-compatible, the distributions of their values have perfect similarity of shape (where we may think of shape in the context of plotting a graph of values along $\zpz$).
+For further convenience, we define two order collections $\mathfrak{I}^+$ and $\mathfrak{I}^-$ by